fleetdm/fleet/articles/install-fleet-maintained-apps-on-macos-hosts.md

 2. From the **Add software** page, navigate to the **Fleet-maintained** tab.
 3. You’ll see a list of popular apps, such as Chrome, Visual Studio Code, and Notion.
 Click on a row in the table to select the desired app.
 4. You will be taken to the app details page after selecting the app.
 Here, you can set the app as a self-service app, allowing hosts to install it on demand.
 You can also expand the **Advanced options**, which will enable you to edit the following:

    - Pre-install query
    - Installation script
    - Post-install script
    - Uninstall scripts

 These scripts are auto-generated based on the app's Homebrew Cask formula, but you can modify them.
 Modifying these scripts allows you to tailor the app installation process to your organization's needs, such as automating additional setup tasks or custom configurations post-installation.

 ## Install the app

 Once configured, click **Add Software**.
 This will download the installer specified in the Homebrew Cask and apply the installation scripts.
 The process may take a moment as it pulls the package.

 Once completed, the app will be available for install on your hosts.

+When you add a Fleet-maintained app, Fleet downloads the latest version available to a configured s3 bucket.
+The Host downloads the package through Fleet from s3 at install.

 The app can now be installed on a host in the **Host Details** page under the **Software** tab.
 Select the app you just added and choose Install from the actions dropdown to do so.
 Alternatively, host users can install the app via the **Self-service** tab on the **My Device** page if you've marked the app as self-service.
 You can learn more about [Software self-service](https://fleetdm.com/guides/software-self-service).